+- A. OPERATING EXPENDITURES -Shall be accounted, reported and budgeted for in the following categories:

+- 1. Personnel Costs

+- 2. Supplies and Materials

+- 3. Maintenance and Repairs

+- 4. Occupancy

+- 5. Contractual Services

+- 6. Other Charges

+- 7. Contingency

-A. Appropriations - The level of budgetary control is the department level budget in all Funds.
-Transfers between expenditure accounts within a department may occur with the approval of the Chief Financial Officer.
+- B. Appropriations The level of budgetary control is the department level budget in all Funds.
+Transfers expenditure between accounts within a department may occur with the approval of the Department Director.
 City Manager approval is required if transferring from a personnel or capital accounts within a department.
-When budget adjustments (i.e., amendments), are required between departments and/or funds, these must be approved by the City Council through an Ordinance
+When budget adjustments (i.e., amendments). required between are departments and/or funds, these must be approved by the City Council through an Ordinance

-B. Vacancy Savings and Contingency VIII.
-Asset Management Account - The General Fund Contingency Account will be budgeted at a minimal amount (\$35,000).
+- C. Vacancy Savings/Contingency Account The General Fund Contingency Account will be budgeted at a minimal amount (\$35,000).
 The contingency account balance for expenditures may be increased quarterly by the amount of available vacancy savings.

-C. Contingency Account Expenditures -The City Council must approve all contingency account expenditures over \$50,000.
+- D. Contingency Account Expenditures The City Council must approve all contingency account expenditures over \$50,000.
 The City Manager must approve all other contingency account expenditures.

-D. Central Control - Significant vacancy (salary) and capital budgetary savings in any department will be centrally controlled by the City Manager.
+- E. Central Control Significant vacancy (salary) and capital budgetary savings in any

+department will be centrally controlled by the City Manager.
-E. Purchasing Control - All purchases shall be made in accordance with the city's Purchasing Policy.
-Authorization levels for appropriations previously approved by the City Council are as follows: below Directors \$1,000 (Directors can request to have this amount raised by submitting a written request to the Finance Department), for Directors up to \$9,999, for Chief Financial Officer up to \$14,999, and with any exceeding \$15,000 purchases to be approved by the City Manager.

-F. Professional Services - Professional services will generally be processed through a request for proposals process, except for smaller contracts.
-The City Manager may execute any professional services contract less than \$50,000 provided there is an appropriation for such contract.

-G. Prompt Payment - All invoices will be paid within 30 days of receipt in accordance with the prompt payment requirements of State law.
+- F. Purchasing Control All purchases shall be made in accordance with the city's Purchasing Policy.
+Authorization levels for appropriations previously approved by the City Council are as follows: below Directors \$1,000 (Directors can request to have this amount raised by submitting a written request to the Finance Department), for Directors up to \$9,999, for Chief Financial Officer up to \$14,999, and with any purchases exceeding \$15,000 to be approved by the City Manager. - G. Professional Services Professional services will generally be processed through a request for proposals process, except for smaller contracts.
+The City Manager may execute any professional services contract less than \$50,000 provided there is an appropriation for such contract. - H. Prompt Payment All invoices will be paid within 30 days of receipt in accordance with the prompt payment requirements of State law.
 Procedures will be used to take advantage of all purchase discounts where considered cost effective.
 However, payments will also be reasonably delayed in order to maximize the city's investable cash, where such delay does not violate the agreed upon terms.